-- At the end of the student's second year - (2) Conditions for filing an application - The student has obtained 80 or more credits (excluding voluntary courses). - The student has obtained all the credits of required courses. - The student has a GPA of 3.0 or higher for all courses obtained (excluding voluntary courses). - The student has a GPA of 3.0 or higher for courses in the "Political Science," "Economics," and "Methodology" categories combined. - The student has registered and passed "Advanced Seminar 1".

-(3) Course registration after application

-- Students who have been judged as eligible to graduate in three years will be able to register for 24 credits in the spring semester of their third year. - Students must take "Advanced Seminar 2, 3" and "Thesis". - (4) Judgment regarding graduation - The student has obtained 124 or more credits, and has a GPA of 3.0 or higher for all courses obtained (excluding voluntary courses). - The student has a GPA of 3.0 or higher for courses in the "Political Science," "Economics," and "Methodology" categories combined. - The student has passed "Advanced Seminar 2, 3" and "Thesis". - (5) Handling of academic fees - If a student graduates in three years, academic fees for the fourth year and afterwards will not be collected. - (6) Withdrawal - It is possible for a student to decide not to graduate in three years even after applying to do so. - If it is determined that a student has not fulfilled the prescribed requirements at the end of the third year, the courses that were registered for over 20 credits will be changed to voluntary courses so as not to be included in the credits counted toward graduation. - (7) Higher Education and Employment - Currently, the number of graduate schools and companies in Japan that regard three-year graduates with favor is very limited.
+- At the end of the student's second year - (2) Conditions for filing an application - The student has obtained 80 or more credits (excluding voluntary courses). - The student has obtained all the credits of required courses. - The student has a GPA of 3.0 or higher for all courses obtained (excluding voluntary courses). - The student has a GPA of 3.0 or higher for courses in the "Political Science," "Economics," and "Methodology" categories combined. - The student has registered and passed "Advanced Seminar 1". - (3) Course registration after application - Students who have been judged as eligible to graduate in three years will be able to register for 24 credits in the spring semester of their third year. - Students must take "Advanced Seminar 2, 3" and "Thesis". - (4) Judgment regarding graduation - The student has obtained 124 or more credits, and has a GPA of 3.0 or higher for all courses obtained (excluding voluntary courses). - The student has a GPA of 3.0 or higher for courses in the "Political Science," "Economics," and "Methodology" categories combined. - The student has passed "Advanced Seminar 2, 3" and "Thesis". - (5) Handling of academic fees - If a student graduates in three years, academic fees for the fourth year and afterwards will not be collected. - (6) Withdrawal - It is possible for a student to decide not to graduate in three years even after applying to do so. - If it is determined that a student has not fulfilled the prescribed requirements at the end of the third year, the courses that were registered for over 20 credits will be changed to voluntary courses so as not to be included in the credits counted toward graduation. - (7) Leave of absence and study abroad - Students who take a leave of absence will continue to be eligible for three-years graduation.
+However, in the case of a half-year leave of absence, etc., students cannot graduate in three years, except for the period of the leave of absence due to the order of taking the Advanced Seminar and the semester in which the courses are offered. - Students who study abroad are not eligible for three-years graduation. - (8) Higher Education and Employment - Currently, the number of graduate schools and companies in Japan that regard three-year graduates with favor is very limited.
 It is therefore important for students to research this matter well when considering a future career plan.